Where can I order the uniform from?

 All children in Reception, Year 1 and Year 2 are entitled to a free school meal every day through Universal Free School Meals Funding.

-For children in Years 3 to 6, the cost of the meal is £2.20 per day.
+For children in Years 3 to 6, the cost of the meal with effect from 18th September 2023 is £2.40 per day.
 To be eligible for free school meals you must be receiving one of the following:

 - Income support or Income-based Job Seekers Allowance;